obsidian-tasks-group/obsidian-tasks/docs/README.md

 Look for the line containing `Server address:` and open that URL in your local browser.
 It will be something like <http://0.0.0.0:4000/obsidian-tasks/>.

-You can stop the service by running `docker-compose down` or by hitting Ctrl+C.
+You can stop the service by hitting `Ctrl+c`.

 ## Option 2: Running without Docker

 ### Prerequisites for using installed Jekyll

 1. Install ruby 2.x.
-    * It is important that you use a version 2 of ruby, not version 3, for example 2.7.0.
+    - It is important that you use a version 2 of ruby, not version 3, for example 2.7.0.
 1. Run:
     ```bash
     cd obsidian-tasks/